congdang-agilityio/vagrant-hadoop-hive/README.md

     vagrant up

 This would up the ubuntu server box and install some packages.
 Once running is done, you should see the "Good luck!" message, so everything shoud be ready.

-SSH to VM to work with Hive
+SSH to VM

     vagrant ssh

+For starting hadoop without asking the password

+	ssh-keygen -t dsa -P '' -f /home/vagrant/.ssh/id_dsa cat /home/vagrant/.ssh/id_dsa.pub >> /home/vagrant/.ssh/authorized_keys

+Starting Hadoop
+	start-all.sh

 Starting Hive